-- Saves disk space on the server, the repository is stored just once. - Makes the updates faster, only one repository is updated. - There is just single exported repository with Weblate translations (see Git exporter). - Some addons can operate on more components sharing single repository, for example Squash Git commits.
+- Saves disk space on the server, the repository is stored just once. - Makes the updates faster, only one repository is updated. - There is just single exported repository with Weblate translations (see Git exporter). - Some addons can operate on multiple components sharing one repository, for example Squash Git commits.